 Our Board is divided into three classes.
-Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term.
+Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a threeyear term.
 Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is duly elected and qualified.

 The Board presently has seven members.
 The current class structure is as follows: Class I, whose term will expire at the 2025 annual meeting of stockholders; Class II, whose current term will expire at the Annual Meeting and, if elected at the Annual Meeting, whose subsequent term will expire at the 2026 annual meeting of stockholders; and Class III, whose term will expire at the 2024 annual meeting of stockholders.
 The current Class I directors are Tamara A. Favorito (formerly Tamara A. Seymour) and Travis C. Mickle, Ph.D.; the current Class II directors are Richard W. Pascoe, David S. Tierney, M.D. and Christopher A. Posner; and the current Class III directors are Matthew R. Plooster and Joseph B. Saluri.
 On January 6, 2023, Travis C. Mickle, Ph.D. resigned as a Class I director and as president of the Company, in each case effective as of the date of the Annual Meeting.
+The Board and its Nominating and Corporate Governance Committee are actively seeking out and evaluating potential candidates for appointment to the Board to fill the vacancy resulting from Dr. Mickle's resignation.